chadha/-The-Empathetic-Project-Manager-s-Playbook/README.md

 Auditability & Traceability: Establishes a clear revision history and sign-off table, ensuring full accountability for all project decisions.

-💼 Why This Matters
+💼 How to Use This Playbook

-This playbook demonstrates my ability to:
+This playbook provides a practical framework for:

-Lead projects with foresight and emotional intelligence.
+Leading projects with foresight and emotional intelligence.

-Bridge the gap between executive stakeholders and technical delivery teams.
+Bridging the gap between executive stakeholders and technical delivery teams.

-Build structured processes that reduce ambiguity and increase the probability of success.
+Building structured processes that reduce ambiguity and increase the probability of success.

-Manage the complete project lifecycle with proven, repeatable, and high-quality documentation.
+Managing the complete project lifecycle with proven, repeatable, and high-quality documentation.

 Feel free to browse the templates to see these principles in action.